 Wilderness Survival Skills | Water Sources Outdoors

-Rain is the easiest way to get clean water quickly.
-Unfortunately, it’s also the least predictable.
-It is the simplest and safest source of water outdoors because it has the lowest risk of bacterial infection.
+It's the simplest and safest water source outdoors because it has the lowest risk of bacterial infection.
 You can use bottles, cans, tarps and rain jackets to collect water.

-Boiling is always the best option before drinking any non-treated water source.
-But if you are forced into a situation where that isn’t an option, rain water is the safest bet.
+Boiling is always the best option for drinking any non-treated water source, but if you're forced into a situation where it's not an option, rainwater is the safest, untreated bet.

 2. Rivers, Lakes, Streams

-While these may be the most common sources they are also the most susceptible to contamination.
+While these may be the most common sources of water, they're also the most susceptible to contamination.
 Never drink from these sources without filtering, treating, or boiling it first.

 3. Morning Dew

 Collect the water from the cloth by squeezing it into a container.
-You have to do this quite often, so you can collect enough water to last you throughout the day.
-This is a great option in areas where there's not much rainfall.
+You'll have to do this quite often if you want to collect enough water to last throughout the day.
+These primitive skills are a great option for areas where there's not much rainfall.

 4. Fruits and Vegetation

-It helps that you learn more about the edible fruits around your area and know exactly how to prepare them for consumption.
-Some plants, while full of water, can cause massive intestinal issues.
+It helps if you learn more about the edible plants and fruits around your area and know exactly how to prepare them for food consumption.
+Some plants, while full of water, can also cause massive intestinal issues.

 5. Plant Transpiration